dietmarkuehl/P3552-task/lazy.md

 requested](https://wiki.edg.com/bin/view/Wg21rapperswil2018/P1056R0)
 that the name `task` is retained and LEWG choose `lazy` as an alternative.
 It isn't clear whether the respective reasoning is still relevant.
-To the authors the name matters much less than various other details of the interface.
+To the authors, the name matters much less than various other details of the interface.
 Thus, the text is written in terms of `lazy`.
 The name is easily changed (prior to standarisation) if that is desired.